NOTE: This overview map is schematic only. Please use the more detailed Google maps in each stage for accurate directions.

 The idea behind it is to enable you to get ‘under the skin’ of the capital in potentially one long summer’s day walk, which is about 25 miles in total.
 Or you can break it down into four stages of roughly equal length and dwell more along the way and perhaps take the suggested diversions.

 The London Loop is sometimes called the ‘walkers’ M25’ because of the route it takes right around the edge of the capital.
 And one layer in, the Capital Ring takes a circular path not far away from the North & South Circular Routes.
-The London Inner Ring, by contrast, takes a much more central route, with the City at its pivot and making use of old waterways: the canals (Regent’s Canal, Lee Navigation, Grand Junction), conduits (The New River), rivers (Lea, Thames) and ‘lost’ rivers (Walbrook, Fleet, Tyburn, Westbourne) of the capital.
+The London Inner Ring, by contrast, takes a much more central route, with the City as its pivot and making use of old waterways: the canals (Regent’s Canal, Lee Navigation, Grand Junction), conduits (The New River), rivers (Lea, Thames) and ‘lost’ rivers (Walbrook, Fleet, Tyburn, Westbourne) of the capital.
 Around two-thirds of the route is close to water (although sometimes you wouldn’t know it, as it’s a few metres below ground!).
 In fact, one of the inspirations for the walk was a brilliant book called ‘Circle Line, Around London in a Small Boat’ by Steffan Meyric Hughes, which is a circumnavigation of the capital along the Thames, up the Grand Union and then the Regent’s Canal.

 The specific route I have designed and researched was driven by a determination to walk through as much green space as possible – be it parks, squares, churchyards, waterways, dockyards, terraces or even a sky garden.
 Thrown in too are the next best things to quiet, green spaces – medieval passages, alleyways and mews.
-Road walking happens briefly, but it’s a rarity!
+Road walking happens, but it’s a rarity!
 And even then, I try and pick a quieter, more interesting road.

-But also, I have taken a keen interest in the astonishing range of architecture, both ancient and modern that you will see along the way.
+Also, I have taken a keen interest in the astonishing range of architecture, both ancient and modern that you will see along the way.
 They often say of London that it has the best cuisine in the world because of the variety rather than purely the number of top restaurants, and I think the same could be said of its architecture.
 This is not a psycho-geographical meander, looking only for grittiness and obscure meanings in randomness, rather it is a celebration of all that is great and majestic about the capital whilst allowing you to experience it in a fresh, new way.

-The amazing thing is that the whole thing would hardly have been possible, certainly not enjoyable except to a die-hard urban rambler, a generation ago.
+The amazing thing is that the whole endeavour would hardly have been possible, certainly not enjoyable except to a die-hard urban rambler, a generation ago.
 So many parks and open spaces have been dramatically improved in that period; and many parts, most spectacularly King’s Cross and the Olympic Park, have been regenerated lock, stock & barrel.
 And over that period, the environment has sharply improved too, with the Thames teeming with life again and the smog from coal fires long since gone.

 So, ultimately this walk is also a celebration of a huge urban regeneration success story that has the power to transform the way we live in cities in the future.